ConPaaS-team/conpaas/docs/installation.rst

 #.
 Once the Nutshell has been imported, you may adjust the amount of memory and
    the number of CPUs you want to dedicate to it by clicking on the Nutshell VM, then following the menu: *Settings* > *System* > *Motherboard* / *Processor*.
-   We recommend allocating at least 3 GB of RAM for the Nutshell to function properly (4 GB is recommended).
+   We recommend allocating at least 4 GB of RAM for the Nutshell to function properly.
    Make sure that enough memory remains for the host system to operate properly and never allocate more CPUs than what is available in your host computer.

 #.
 It is also a very good idea to create a snapshot of the initial state of the
    Nutshell VM, immediately after it was imported.
 This allows the possibility to